jacobdeichert/svelvet/README.md

+## Possible future features

+* Simple `dist` serving in dev mode
+* Auto refresh page after compile/transform

 ## FAQ

 ### Why not just use webpack or rollup?

-I don't need to support non-esm browsers for personal projects and I really like the idea of a super light build process.
+I don't need to support non-esm browsers for most projects and I really like the idea of a super light build process.
 By removing the complexity of configuration and the overhead of bundling, `svelvet` makes the development process an optimal experience for myself and hopefully others :)

 Many of you will not be able to use this if you depend on custom import types or other fancy loaders.
 This project is just not for you!